Application phase is now open! Apply until 30.11.2025

 Software Infrastructure

 Software infrastructure is one of the two funding priorities of the Prototype Fund.
+We define it more broadly than what is “classically” considered software infrastructure.

-This page as a PDF:
+This page as a pdf:

 Open